kindoflew/svelte-parallax/README.md

 A spring-based parallax component for Svelte.
 (Well, it's actually two components.)

-**NOTE**: This is at 0.2.x and I'm still working on stuff.
+**NOTE**: This is at 0.3.x and I'm still working on stuff.
 Something could break and while I'm not *trying* to remove anything from the API it's still a possibility (I'll post a deprecation notice first instead of outright yanking something).
 If anything is weird, open an issue and let me know!

+**DEPRECATED**: From v0.3.0 on, `onEnter` and `onExit` are being replaced with `threshold`.
+See [Parallax](#parallax) and [CHANGELOG](https://github.com/kindoflew/svelte-parallax/blob/main/CHANGELOG.md) for details.

 <br/>